 Know your exam duration

 Your exam timetable will be sent to you a few weeks before your first exam and can be accessed through Student Self Service.
 It will include the duration for each of your exams, plus any approved extra time for exam adjustments.
-For Handwritten or Mixed mode exams, your timetable will also indicate that you will have an additional 30 minutes technical time added to your exam duration in Inspera.
+For Handwritten / Upload or Mixed mode exams, your timetable will also indicate that you will have an additional 30 minutes technical time added to your exam duration in Inspera.

 If your exam has a longer exam duration (for example, eight hours or 48 hours), your department will advise you on how to structure your time.
+In general, you will not be expected to work outside of normal working hours and you are expected to take breaks.

-Practice using Inspera
+Practise using Inspera

 In advance of your exam, log into Inspera and navigate around the platform.
 You may want to consult the Inspera User Guide for Students.